hackclub/hackclub/workshops/pico-8/README.md

 Now every frame will start from a blank screen.

 The reason that the square is in the top-left corner is because coordinates actually work a little differently in Pico.
-As is drawn on the cheatshet, the y-axis  is actually flipped: this means that `(0, 0)` is actually the top-left corner.
+As is drawn on the cheatsheet, the y-axis  is actually flipped: this means that `(0, 0)` is actually the top-left corner.
 Remember this.

 ![](assets/coordinate_grid.png)